Route 66 Series: Henry’s Rabbit Ranch

 My husband and I learned about Montana and the rabbit ranch as we traveled along the route last summer.
-It actually wasn’t the best travel day.
-That old highway can be a bit tough to navigate.
+We hadn’t had our best travel day, since that old highway can be a bit tough to navigate.
 Pieces of it are missing, routes are re-directed, and those isolated country roads can make two city dwellers lose their bearings.
 We also had a nasty storm to contend with.
-As the rain poured down and the roads got muddier, we were increasingly anxious to reach the day’s final destination of St. Louis.
+As the rain poured down and the roads got muddier, we grew increasingly anxious to reach the day’s final destination of St. Louis.

 Suddenly, something caught my eye in the travel guide book.
 “Henry’s Rabbit Ranch.”
 It was a good hook for me, since any fuzzy creature is likely to get my attention.
-Then when I read that visitors could play with the rabbits, St. Louis was a lost cause.
-This was a stop we couldn’t miss.
+When I read that visitors could play with the rabbits, St. Louis became a lost cause.
+I decided we just couldn’t skip this stop.
 Besides, bunny rabbits seemed like the perfect antidote to our irritable travel moods.

 We pulled into the driveway of what looked like an old pump station, and we immediately knew we were in for a treat.
-Right outside, there was a line of cars buried in the yard hood first (like Cadillac Ranch).
-There was also an impressive array of rabbit regalia in the yard – statues, wooden carvings, bumper stickers, and even an old bunny playground piece.
+Right outside, there sat a line of cars buried in the yard hood first (like Cadillac Ranch).
+We also spotted an impressive array of rabbit regalia in the yard – statues, wooden carvings, bumper stickers, and even an old bunny playground piece.

-Since it was still pouring down the rain, my husband and I hurried into the friendly-looking place.
-There, we were greeted warmly by Rich Henry, along with one of his big and furry rabbit friends named Gilbert.
+Since it still poured down the rain, my husband and I hurried into the friendly-looking place.
+There, we got a warm greeting from Rich Henry, and one of his big furry rabbit friends named Gilbert.

 I’ve always been more of an animal person than a people person, so Gilbert got better manners from me than poor Rich.
 That bunny was pretty sociable too.
 He dove in for pets, happily sniffed at my fingers, and when I tried to wonder about the place, he hopped right along at my heels (probably because he learned fast what a sucker I am).
 While I petted and played with this incredibly friendly rabbit, we learned about the history of this very unique stop on old 66.